zweitag/yaml_db/README.markdown

 Any database that has an ActiveRecord adapter should work.
 This gem is now Rails 3 only.
 For Rails 2, clone and checkout the Rails2 branch.

-This is a fork of the ludicast version which makes sure schema tables are being dumped, too.
+_This is a fork of the ludicast version which makes sure schema tables are being dumped, too.
+Also, JSON is supported as an alternative serialization format._

 [![Build Status](https://secure.travis-ci.org/zweitag/yaml_db.png)](http://travis-ci.org/zweitag/yaml_db)